-(zbb) "CRT glass manufacturer" means an operation or part of an operation that uses a furnace to manufacture CRT glass.
+(bb) "CRT glass manufacturer" means an operation or part of an operation that uses a furnace to manufacture CRT glass.

-(aacc) "CRT processing" means conducting all of the following activities:
+(cc) "CRT processing" means conducting all of the following activities:

-- (i) Receiving broken or intact CRTs. - (ii) Intentionally breaking intact CRTs or further breaking or separating broken CRTs. - (iii) Sorting or otherwise managing glass removed from CRT monitors. - (bbdd) "Designated facility" means a hazardous waste treatment, storage, or disposal facility which has received a permit or has interim status pursuant to 40 C.F.R. parts 124 and 270; which has a license, permit, or interim status from a state that is authorized pursuant to section 3006 of title II of the solid waste disposal act, which, if located in this state, has an operating license that is issued pursuant to part 111 of the act, has a legally binding agreement with the director that authorizes operation, or is subject to the requirements of section 23(7) and (8) of part 111 of the act; or which is regulated pursuant to R 299.9206(1)(c) or R 299.9803; and which has been designated on the manifest by the generator pursuant to R 299.93049.
+(i) Receiving broken or intact CRTs.

+(ii) Intentionally breaking intact CRTs or further breaking or separating broken CRTs.

+(iii) Sorting or otherwise managing glass removed from CRT monitors.

+(dd) "Designated facility" means a hazardous waste treatment, storage, or disposal facility that has received a permit or has interim status under 40 CFR parts 124 and 270; that has a license, permit, or interim status from a state that is authorized under section 3006 of the solid waste disposal act of 1965, 42 USC 6926, which, if located in this state, has an operating license that is issued under part 111 of the act, MCL 324.11101 to 324.11153, has a legally binding agreement with the director that authorizes operation, or is subject to the requirements of section 11123(7) and (8) of the act, MCL 324.11123; or that is regulated under R 299.9206(1)(c) or R 299.9803; and that has been designated on the manifest by the generator under R 299.9309.
 If the waste is destined for a facility in an authorized state that has not yet obtained authorization to regulate the particular waste as hazardous, then the designated facility shall be a facility that is allowed by the receiving state to accept the waste.
-A designated facility may also mean a generator site designated on the manifest to receive its waste as a return shipment from a facility that has rejected the waste in accordance with R 299.9608. - (eeee) "Destination facility" means a facility that treats, disposes of, or recycles a particular category of universal waste, except for the management activities described in 40 C.F.R. §§273.13(a) and (c) and 273.33(a) and (c).
-A facility at which a particular category of universal waste is only accumulated is not a destination facility for purposes of managing that category of universal waste. - (ddff) "Dike" means an embankment or ridge which consists of either natural or man-made materials and which is used to prevent the movement of liquids, sludges, solids, or other materials.
+A designated facility may also mean a generator site designated on the manifest to receive its waste as a return shipment from a facility that has rejected the waste pursuant to R 299,9608.

+(ee) "Destination facility" means a facility that treats, disposes of, or recycles a particular category of universal waste, except for the management activities described in 40 CFR 273.13(a) and (c) and 273.33(a) and (c).
+A facility at which a particular category of universal waste is only accumulated is not a destination facility for purposes of managing that category of universal waste.

+(ff) "Dike" means an embankment or ridge that consists of either natural or man-made materials and that is used to prevent the movement of liquids, sludges, solids, or other materials.

-(eegg) "Dioxins and furans (D/F)" means tetra, penta, hexa, hepta, and octa-chlorinated dibenzo dioxins and furans.
+(gg) "Dioxins and furans (D/F)" means tetra, penta, hexa, hepta, and octa-chlorinated dibenzo dioxins and furans.

-(ffhh) "Director" means the director of the department of environmental quality.
+(hh) "Director" means the director of the department of environment, great lakes, and energy.

-(ggii) "Discharge" or "hazardous waste discharge" means the accidental or intentional spilling, leaking, pumping, pouring, emitting, emptying, or dumping of hazardous waste into or on any land or water.
+(ii) "Discharge" or "hazardous waste discharge" means the accidental or intentional spilling, leaking, pumping, pouring, emitting, emptying, or dumping of hazardous waste into or on any land or water.

-(hhjj) "Disposal" means the discharge, deposit, injection, dumping, spilling, leaking, or placing of any hazardous waste into or on land or water in such manner that the hazardous waste or a constituent of the hazardous waste might enter the environment, be emitted into the air, or discharged into water, including groundwater.
+(jj) "Disposal" means the discharge, deposit, injection, dumping, spilling, leaking, or placing of any hazardous waste into or on land or water in a manner that the hazardous waste or a constituent of the hazardous waste might enter the environment, be emitted into the air, or discharged into water, including groundwater.

-(iikk) "Disposal facility" means a facility or a part of a facility at which hazardous waste, as defined by these rules, is intentionally placed into or on any land or water and at which hazardous waste will remain after closure.
+(kk) "Disposal facility" means a facility or a part of a facility at which hazardous waste, as defined by these rules, is intentionally placed into or on any land or water and at which hazardous waste will remain after closure.
 The term "disposal facility" does not include a corrective action management unit into which remediation wastes are placed.

-(jjll) "Displacement" means the relative movement of any two sides of a fault measured in any direction.
+(ll) "Displacement" means the relative movement of any two sides of a fault measured in any direction.

-(kkmm) "DOD" means the United States Department of Defense.
+(mm) "DOD" means the United States Department of Defense.

-(Hnn) "DOE" means the United States Department of Energy.
+(nn) "DOE" means the United States Department of Energy.

-(mmoo) "DOT" means the United States Department of Transportation.
+(00) "DOT" means the United States Department of Transportation.